 While at St. Peter’s in Seaview, he served on a steering committee in a successful attempt to bring a Boys and Girls Club to the Long Beach Peninsula there; he was also twice president of the Ecumenical Ministry on the Peninsula and president of Simon’s Net, a Youth Ministry, as well as serving with a group which worked on preventing youth suicides.

 Fr.
 Hammond continues to be interested in literature and music, in social justice and environmental issues.
-He served here at St. Andrew’s and has recently retired back to Washington to be with his family.
+He served here at St. Andrew’s and in 2018 retired back to Washington to be with his family.

 Fr.
 Rob Neville, born in the Midwest grew up in upstate New York.
 The grandson and great grandson of Congregational Ministers, Rob was raised in the Roman Catholic tradition.
 Acting as an Altar Boy during the week and singing in the choir on Sundays, he developed a deep love and respect of liturgy.
 Rob has had many careers during his life ranging from Artist to Rescue Worker and Engineer in Silicon Valley.
 After leaving the Church in his late teens, he explored many avenues of spiritual development and he finally returned to the Episcopal Church in his early fifties, some 13 years ago.
 Rob was raised up to the priesthood from St. Andrew’s Saratoga, CA. He attended CDSP in Berkeley, CA starting in 2009 and was ordained and spent his first year as a priest at St. John’s in Aptos in 2013.
 For the past four years, Rob has been serving as Rector at Christ Church Tashua in Trumbull, CT and simultaneously Priest in Charge at Grace Church also in Trumbull.
 He joined St. Andrew’s Ben Lomond in September of 2018 and served to 2020.